pytorch/pytorch/docs/source/notes/amp_examples.rst

             optimizer.step()

 To implement a gradient penalty *with* gradient scaling, the loss passed to :func:`torch.autograd.grad` should be scaled.
-The resulting out-of-place gradients will therefore be scaled, and should be unscaled before being combined to create the penalty value.
+The resulting gradients will therefore be scaled, and should be unscaled before being combined to create the penalty value.

-Also, the penalty term computation is part of the forward pass, and therefore should receive autocasting.
+Also, the penalty term computation is part of the forward pass, and therefore should be inside an :class:`autocast` context manager.

 Here's how that looks for the same L2 penalty::